metchel/vodchat/README.md

     localhost:8000/videos/ [ A list of all the video ids that are in the database ] localhost:8000/videos/upload [ Upload a new video ] localhost:8000/videos/watch?abc123 [ Watch the video that has the id "abc123" ]
-    localhost:8000/accounts/ [ Create an account ]
+    localhost:8000/videos/comment [ POST makes a new one, GET returns a JSON with all of them for this video_id ] localhost:8000/accounts/ [ Create an account ]
     localhost:8000/accounts/login [ Log in ]